 Admire the beauty of fall from the back of your horse!

-Autumn is one of the best seasons for trail riders.
-The crisp air, blue skies and trees full of color are just a few highlights.
+Autumn is one of the best seasons for trail riders to enjoy the fall foliage.
+The crisp air, blue skies, and trees full of color are just a few highlights.
 From daytime rides to overnight camping adventures, all riders can enjoy the spectacular scenery of fall.
 Saddle up for an experience of a lifetime!

 These top destinations offer some of the best views of fall foliage.